cme212/course/notes/lecture-07/inheritance.md

 We can also directly call methods from the `Base` class.
-The
+Suppose we have defined a simple `identify` method in `Base` that prints a simple message to console, then this method would also be available to use in derived classes.

 ```c++
 int main()